who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/00._Meta_Course_Material/exam_requirements_report.md

 # Exam report requirements

-The exam report is written by the group and will be read by me and the censor.
+**Motivation**: The exam report is written by the group and will be read by me and the censor.

 ---

 ## Requirements

-**Deadline**: Since hand-in is over Wiseflow, check there to see when the deadline has been set.
-I do not control this.
+**Deadline**: Check the deadline on WiseFlow.

+**Language**: Danish/English

 **Length**: Max 8 pages

-**Language**: Danish/English
+Rules per the study curriculum:

+- A page is defined as 2400 characters (including spaces).

+- Images are counted as much as the space that they take up.
+If you make the images too small to be read without digitally zooming in, then it will be considered as imcomprehensible.

+Please add the necessary images and diagrams instead of writing 8 pages of text.

+If you exceed the limit, then anything above the limit will not count towards the grade.

 ## Report formalities

 Include:

-- Group name and student names with kea mail
+- Group name (as per `repositories.py`) and student names with KEA mail and GitHub usernames (if applicable).

 - Page numbers